2020 Georgia state elections: Special

 A special election was held for the 5th district due to the death of the incumbent John Lewis.
 The first round was held on September 29 and the runoff was held on December 1.
 Democrat Kwanza Hall won the seat.

 United States Senate

 General

 Incumbent Republican David Perdue, first elected in 2014, lost his reelection bid to challenger Jon Ossoff.
-Perdue won the first round with 49.73% of the vote, but in the runoff election lost to Ossoff's 50.57% vote share.
+Perdue won the first round with 49.73% of the vote, but in the runoff election lost to Ossoff's 50.61% vote share.

 Special

 Following the resignation of Senator Johny Isakson in 2019, Governor Brian Kemp appointed Kelly Loeffler to serve out the term.
-Republican Senator Loeffler then went on to come second in the first round with 25.9% of the vote while Democratic pastor Raphael Warnock won with 32.9%.
+Republican senator Loeffler then went on to come second in the first round with 25.9% of the vote while Democratic pastor Raphael Warnock won with 32.9%.
 Warnock went on to win in the runoff with 51.04% of the vote, becoming the first black senator to represent Georgia.

 Public Service Commission

-Elections were held for Public Service Commission districts 1 and 4.